How Customer Support Chat Solutions Can Meet Modern Demands

 8) Create new upselling opportunities – This will help in getting organizational buy-in for a chat solution.
 People in general are impulsive.
 When a customer starts a chat conversation and is told a feature they want is part of a higher tier package, they are often tempted to immediately upgrade to get the feature.
 Chat agents can also be trained to state the additional benefits of a higher tier package to make it sound even more appealing.
 This approach can only improve the success rate of upselling your offering.

-In short, customer support chat can help a support team in many ways.
+In short, customer support chat solutions can help a support team in many ways.
 Not only is it great for answering simple questions, but it also enables agents to be more productive and increases the number of customers they are able to assist.
 Add in the data and upselling benefits of chat, as well as it’s increasing popularity as a support channel, and it’s no surprise that more companies are utilizing customer chat support than ever before.

 Subscribe now to receive the latest industry news from TeamSupport.